Where are Discover Credit Cards Accepted?

 What can you expect when using your Discover Card in a foreign country?

-When using your Discover Card in a foreign country, you can expect to earn rewards on every purchase you make and pay no foreign transaction fee.
+When using your Discover Card in a foreign country, you can expect to earn rewards on every purchase you make.

-Discover card is accepted at over 60 million locations globally, allowing you to use your card when traveling internationally.
+Discover Card is accepted at millions of places around the world8, allowing you to use your card when traveling internationally.
 And you can look for the Discover and Diners Club acceptance marks when making a purchase.
 Even if you don’t see the acceptance marks, you can try using your card.

 A Discover Card can be used at participating merchants to withdraw cash